akiarostami/sveltekit-tailwind-blog-starter/README.md

 ## Credits

-Along all the open-source packages used for this starter, I used or were inspired by the following:
+Beside all the open-source packages used for this starter, I used or were inspired by the following:

 - [Timothy Lin](https://github.com/timlrx/)'s [Tailwind Nextjs Started Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)
 - Geoff Rich's [Creative dynamic social card images with Svelte components](https://geoffrich.net/posts/svelte-social-image/)